 An Account of John and His Gospel

 Eusebius gives an account of Clement and his epistle, as well as John and his apocalypse while imprisoned on Patmos.
 He then relates the stories of the relatives of Jesus, as well as an account of the tortured life of John after his freedom from prison.
-Eusebius defends John’s gospel as genuine which records the deeds of Jesus before the Baptist was put in prison.
-His gospel and epistles are little disputed (save for the two of them) and his Apocalypse is widely disputed (per Eusebius).
+Eusebius defends John’s gospel as genuine which records the deeds of Jesus before John the Baptist was put in prison.
+His gospel and epistles are little disputed (save for two of them) and his Apocalypse is widely disputed (per Eusebius).
+Authorship and authority continues to be a problem in early Christianity.

 The second half of Eusebius’s work concerns continuing persecutions of the Christians from the 2nd and 3rd centuries.
 However, I find his accounts of the origins of the gospels and the epistles to be more interesting.